 The assessor may then inspect the property and correct the assessment if necessary.
 If the assessor agrees that the original notice is not accurate, a new notice will be issued.

-If property owners have any questions concerning their assessment notice, they should contact the assessment department or attend one of the open houses.
+If property owners have any questions concerning their assessment notice, they should contact the assessment department.
 The matters that may be questioned are:

 • Description of a property

 • Name and mailing address of an assessed person or taxpayer

 • The type of property